FlyingPig525/KotlinFire/README.md

 argument with the type `Template.() -> Unit` meaning you can access `Template` members inside the function.
 The `Template` class contains one variable for each code block in DiamondFire with its respective name.
 These variables' member functions are what will be called in the lambda function.
 Each member function has another lambda function as an argument.
-Items And variables go in this function. ***There WILL be an error that a type cannot be inferred until you add blocks and items, this is just because of how I made everything, and it's very dumb, I know.***
+Items And variables go in this function.

 ```kotlin
 val template = Template {